AFK-AlignedFamKernel/afk_monorepo/.github/CONTRIBUTING.md

 ### Setup

 - Clone the repository
-- Navigate to the JoyboyCommunity directory. `cd JoyboyCommunity`
+- Navigate to the AFK Mobile directory. `cd apps/mobile`
 - Install the dependencies using yarn `yarn install`
 - Start the development server `yarn start`
 - Open the app in your browser / device / emulator.